gsoft-inc/wl-squide/docs/guides/develop-a-module-in-isolation.md

 ## Setup a local module

-Similarly to remote modules, the same isolated setup can be achieved for local modules.
-The main difference is that the `webpack.config.js` file of a local module serves the sole purpose of starting a development server for isolated development.
-Typically, local modules do not rely on webpack and [Module Federation](https://module-federation.io/).
+Similarly to remote modules, local modules can also be set up for isolated development.
+The key difference is that the `webpack.config.js` file for a local module strictly serves the purpose of starting a development server for isolated development.
+Typically, local modules do not depend on webpack or [Module Federation](https://module-federation.io/).

-First, open a terminal at the root of the local module application and install the `@squide/firefly-webpack-configs` package and its dependencies:
+First, open a terminal at the root of the local module project and install the `@squide/firefly-webpack-configs` package and its dependencies:

 +++ pnpm
 ```bash